VinsentST/Quiz/README.md

 # Quiz

-This project I developed the application, which you can use if you want to create special test for some groups.
+I developed the application, which you can use if you want to create special test for some groups.
 The information about this test is saved on Firebase.
 I used Redux, but without Hooks.